 Use a detangling brush

 Not all brushes are created equal!
 When detangling thick hair, you need to use the proper brush to prevent breakage.
 Detangling brushes glide through tangles much easier than other brush types, which is why they’re worth the investment.
 One of our favorite brushes is Ibiza CX2 Paddle Hair Brush.
 This brush smoothens strands while the wooden pins massage and stimulate the scalp, and it has antimicrobial, hypo-allergenic properties.

 Brush the other way

 Brushing from ends to root, or tugging hair from the ends and going up incrementally, is a much safer alternative for your strands.
 Starting from your roots and going down can cause much more breakage, splitting, and overall damage to your strands, so try starting a the very end and working your way up.
 You should also spritz your hair with some detangling spray to help get those tough knots out.
-Bed Head by TIGI Beach Freak Moisturizing Detangler Spray is a great choice for an extra tangle-fighting boost.
+Sheamoisture Raw Shea Butter Deep Moisturizing Detangler is a great choice for an extra tangle-fighting boost.

 Section Your Hair

 When you’re detangling thick hair, you should always section your hair when brushing.
 Putting your delicate locks in sections helps ease the tension the brush puts on your hair, making it easier on you and your hair to get through tangles.